 If you are not quite ready for a T level then a transition programme could be for you.
 This will give you the chance to improve your maths and English (and any other subjects and areas that you need to improve) to move on to a T level the following year.
 For more information about these courses, please visit our T levels course page on our website.

 If you are aged 16 to 18, you will be enrolled on a study programme.
 This will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 5 or above.

-You will take part in activities that help you to develop your personal skills, such as building your character and confidence.
+You will take part in activities that help you to develop your skills, such as building your character and confidence.
 This will help you to live well and move into your chosen career.

 What You'll Learn

-Year one is all about building your core knowledge and exploring key digital-industry concepts, theories and principles.
+Year one is all about building your core knowledge and exploring key digital industry concepts, theories and principles.
 Your nurturing expert tutors guide you through the fascinating areas of data and digital analysis, walk you through digital environments, explain testing and support you as you assemble your digital toolkit.

 They prepare you for a career in the broad fields of software and hardware support services, by giving you a grounding in diversity and inclusion, learning and legislation, planning and security.
-You consider the ethical and moral issues raised by an increasing reliance on technology and how it effects society and culture.
+You consider the ethical and moral issues raised by an increasing reliance on technology and how it affects society and culture.

 You also dip into business environments, so you can know what good customer service looks like.
 You examine the value of digital in business and learn how organisations respond to change.
 This solid foundation builds your confidence, so you are ready to jump into the digital world and a successful, diverse career in IT support.

 Learning will take place in classrooms, bespoke labs and workshops, and online.